-At the gas densities where stars form in our simulations, a 1 pc sphere of uniform density would in theory encompass $10$--$10^4$ \mdot.
+At the gas densities where stars form in our simulations, a 1 pc sphere of uniform density would in theory encompass a reservoir of $4\pi\rho/3 (1\,\mathrm{pc})^3=10$--$10^4$ \mdot.
 The highest densities in our simulation could therefore in the best case scenario allow for stars with masses of hundreds of \mdot{} to form.
-We let the routine to sample up to an upper stellar limit of $500$ \mdot{}, however the typically low star formation rates (SFRs) in our isolated low-metallicity dwarf galaxy models never allow the reservoir to grow large enough to realize the highest stellar masses beyond \mbox{$\sim 150$ \mdot}.
-In practice, for the majority of the $\sim4$ \mdot{} gas particles we spawn up to tens of new low mass stars per each gas particle.
+We let the routine sample up to an upper stellar limit of $500$ \mdot{}, however the typically low star formation rates (SFRs) in our isolated low-metallicity dwarf galaxy models never allow the reservoir to grow large enough to realize the highest stellar masses beyond \mbox{$\sim 150$ \mdot}.
+In practice, for the majority of the $\sim4$ \mdot{} gas particles we spawn up to tens of new low mass stars per particle.

 The newly sampled individual stars are spatially distributed according to a Gaussian distribution around the parent particle with standard deviation equal to the gravitational softening length of \mbox{0.1 pc}, with the central \mbox{$10^{-3}$ pc} and outer $>1$ pc excluded.
-The particle velocities are also randomly shifted by a Gaussian with standard deviation of \mbox{$0.1$ km s$^{-1}$}, with \mbox{$<10^{-3}$ km s$^{-1}$} and \mbox{$>1$ km s$^{-1}$} excluded.
-A similar velocity distribution was employed by \citet{2022arXiv220906218A} who sampled single stars down to \mbox{2 \mdot}.
-Once star particles have been successfully sampled, they may begin releasing radiation and, in the case of massive stars, stellar winds according to the individually assigned stellar masses.
+The particle velocities are also randomly shifted by a Gaussian with standard deviation of \mbox{$0.1$ km s$^{-1}$}, with \mbox{$<10^{-3}$ km s$^{-1}$} and \mbox{$>1$ km s$^{-1}$} excluded, selected to be slightly smaller than the typical velocity dispersion values of molecular clouds \citep{1987ApJ...319..730S} and cold gas clouds in our dwarf galaxy simulations.
+A similar random velocity spread was employed by \citet{2023MNRAS.521.2196A} who sampled single stars down to \mbox{2 \mdot}.
+Once new stars have been successfully sampled, they may begin releasing radiation and, in the case of massive stars, stellar winds according to the individually assigned stellar masses.

-Fig. \ref{fig:tdyn} shows the realized delay time each star particle first stays inert before finalizing the IMF sampling, as a function of the initial dynamical time of the star-forming gas in the compact dwarf galaxy model (see Section \ref{section:ICs}).
-The majority of the stars are sampled immediately after the dynamical time has passed, or up to a couple dynamical times.
+Fig. \ref{fig:tdyn} shows the realized delay time each reservoir particle first stays inert before finalizing the IMF sampling, as a function of the initial dynamical time of the star-forming gas in the compact dwarf galaxy model (see Section \ref{section:ICs}).
+The majority of the stars are sampled immediately after the dynamical time has passed, or after up to a couple dynamical times.
 In rare cases the process takes longer than twice the dynamical time, in total for $\sim200$ stars (0.05\%).